Fiber Optic Testing

-Fiber optics is the core of today's datacom networks.
+Fiber optics cabling is the core of today's datacom networks.
 Optical fiber is the predominant media type for mission-critical datacenter links, backbone within buildings, and longer distances for campus networks.
-As network speeds and bandwidth demands increase, distance and loss limitations have decreased, making fiber optic testing more important than ever.
+As network speeds and bandwidth demands increase, distance and loss limitations have decreased, making fiber optic cabling certification more important than ever.

 Inspecting Fiber Optic Cable for Light Loss

 For decades, optics have been inspected and cleaned to ensure the proper passage of light.
 While fiber inspection and cleaning fiber connectors is not new, it is growing in importance as links with increasingly higher data rates are driving decreasingly small loss budgets.
-With less tolerance for overall light loss, the attenuation through adapters must get lower and lower.
-This is achieved by properly inspecting and cleaning when necessary.
+With less tolerance for overall light loss, the attenuation through adapters must be lower than ever before.
+This can be achieved by properly inspecting and cleaning when necessary.

 There are two types of problems that will cause loss as light leaves one end-face and enters another inside an adapter: contamination and damage.

-Contamination comes in many forms from dust to oils to buffer gel.
-Simply touching the ferrule will immediately deposit an unacceptable amount of body oil on the end-face.
+Dust oils and water blocking gel are common forms of fiber connector end-face contamination.
+Simply touching the ferrule will immediately deposit body oil on the end-face, and cause unacceptable attenuation once connection are made.
 Dust and small static-charged particles float through the air and can land on any exposed termination.
 This can be especially true in facilities undergoing construction or renovation.
 In new installations, buffer gel and pulling lube can easily find its way onto an end-face.

 Fiber optic cable damage appears as a scratch, pit, crack, or chip.
 These end-face surface defects could be the result of poor termination or mated contamination.
 Deciding to mate every connection first and then inspecting only those that fail is a dangerous approach as the physical contact of mated contaminants can cause permanent damage.
 This permanent damage would require more costly and time consuming re-termination or replacement of pre-terminated links.